-The American Sign Language (ASL) program curriculum is an intensive program of study dedicated to preparing individuals to interact in a positive and supportive manner with members of the American Deaf Community.
+The American Sign Language and Interpreting Education (ASLIE) program curriculum is an intensive program of study dedicated to preparing individuals to interact in a positive and supportive manner with members of the American Deaf Community.
 This program is designed to assist students in acquiring competence in American Sign Language, developing an understanding of the American Deaf Community and its culture, and applying their linguistic and cultural skills and knowledge to a particular academic area of study.

 Complete all courses listed below unless otherwise indicated.
 Also complete any corequisite labs, recitations, clinicals, or tools courses where specified.

 |DEAF 1500||Deaf People in Society||4|

 |Students with prior skills in American Sign Language are allowed to waive up to four AMSL courses:|

 |AMSL 2102||Intermediate ASL 2||4|